Salem Media Group, Inc. (SALM) CEO Edward Atsinger on Q1 2020 Results - Earnings Call Transcript

 Matthew Sandschafer

-Can you provide an update on, and I know you mentioned it, but I didn't quite catch it on the cash balance revolver balance, revolver availability, post the coupon?
+Can you provide an update on, and I know you mentioned it, but I didn't quite catch it on the cash balance, revolver balance, revolver availability post the coupon?

 Evan Masyr

-So we have as today after we paid the interest payment, we have $15.6 million in the bank that's net of outstanding checks and we have $19 million drawn on the revolver.
+So, we have -- as of today, after we paid the interest payment, we have $15.6 million in the bank that's net of outstanding checks, and we have $19 million drawn on the revolver.

 Matthew Sandschafer